oskarvonephesos/BSOUND/README.md

 # TESTING

-If for some strange reason, you would like to perform tests on BSOUND, 'make test' will generate an executable for that purpose.
-Currently, I only use this capability to test  in-out-channel-configurations that I can't test in hardware. 'test' will produce a binary audio file, that the likes of audacity can decode (import raw data is your friend).
+If for some strange reason you would like to perform tests on BSOUND, 'make test' will generate an executable for that purpose.
+Currently, I have only used this code to test  in-out-channel-configurations that I can't test in hardware. 'test' will produce a binary audio file, that the likes of audacity can decode (import raw data:32-bit-float/little-endian(?)) is your friend).